In Omnia Paratus: Life Is Short. Write Well.

 We’ll look at both.

-Unlike many other outlets that dive into individual shows, we won’t be starting at the first episode, moving along to the finale.
+Unlike many other outlets that dive into individual shows, we won’t be starting at the first episode, going episode by episode to the finale.
 We’ll hop around, refer to several episodes in a single post at times, go wherever the writing lessons lead us.
-(Heck, we won’t stop with the finale; we’ll surely dive into A Year in the Life, the revival, too!)
+(Heck, we won’t stop with the finale; we dive into A Year in the Life, the revival, too!)

 Subscribe via email or just follow here to be sure you’ll see every post.